NCIS crossover event: Part 2: NCIS: Hawaiʻi Season 2 Episode 10 "Deep Fake"

 Tennant and DC medical examiner Jimmy Palmer, along with Los Angeles agent Sam Hanna, are kidnapped and held prisoner by a woman claiming to be a CIA agent investigating Simon Williams.
 Meanwhile, DC agent-in-charge Parker works with the Hawaii branch to find their missing teammates.
 They have a similar situation with a CIA agent, who turns out to be an imposter.
-The team eventually discovers that Simon Williams is the name for a computer program responsible for years worth of data, and that anyone affiliated with it is now in grave danger.
+The team eventually discovers that Simon Williams is a pseudonym as part of a prior CIA assassination program, and that anyone affiliated with it is now in grave danger.
 Upon discovering that one of the members is none other than his boss, retired Navy Admiral Hollace Kilbride, Sam's partner, NCIS Special Agent G. Callen prepares to return to Los Angeles with Tennant accompanying him.

 Part 3: NCIS: Los Angeles Season 14 Episode 10 "A Long Time Coming"

 As Kilbride goes missing, Fatima and Roundtree are attacked by gunmen led by rogue CIA agent Morgan Miller with the abduction seeing Roundtree being kidnapped.
-The team continues to work with their D.C. and Hawaii colleagues to find Roundtree, who is tortured for information on Kilbride's whereabouts while the teams learn their identities have been posted on the Dark Web which means every cartel member, hitman, gang and psychopath are also after them to claim the bounties on their heads.
+The team continues to work with their D.C. and Hawaii colleagues to find Roundtree all while investigating the Simon Williams program.
+Meanwhile Rountree is tortured for information on Kilbride's whereabouts while the teams learn their identities have been posted on the Dark Web which means every cartel member, hitman, gang and psychopath are also after them to claim the bounties on their heads.